Our services

 Pyranometer recalibration times vary depending on the type of sensor:

 Thermopile pyranometers, following ISO9847, require at least 2.5 hours for the shortest calibration procedure and up to 2 days for more thorough methods.
 This longer duration is partly due to the thermopile sensors' slower response time to irradiation changes compared to photovoltaic (PV) pyranometers.
+However, it should also be considered that the adaptation time of a thermopile pyranometer during sudden variations in irradiation, is 10–20 times longer than that of the most photovoltaic pyranometers.
+ISO9847 also prescribes a mathematical procedure to determine the correct 'calibration factor' from the measurements made.
+Finally, the newly adjusted sensor is subjected to a recording of the measurements to verify its correct behavior and the alignment of the measurements returned with the reference sensor.
 In contrast, Photovoltaic pyranometers can typically be recalibrated in under an hour in the field, not including preparation time.
-The calibration process for both types involves taking measurements, calculating a calibration factor, and verifying the sensor's behavior against a reference.
 Modern field instruments have improved the efficiency of these procedures compared to older methods.
 Soluzione Solare's PV pyranometer calibration complies with EN CEI60904-4 standards.

 Contact Us